wasmCloud/wasmcloud.com/community/2022-11-16-community-meeting.md

 - (Demo) `wash up` allowing multiple wasmCloud hosts
 - Discuss .NET WebAssembly ecosystem status
 - wash-lib and "the great refactor" to a reusable and consumable wash
+- Moving to `wit` from smithy, migration discussion

 <!--truncate-->